History of Bulgaria (1990–present): Plamen Oresharski (2013–2014)

-Second cabinet of Boyko Borisov (2017-2021)
+Second cabinet of Boyko Borisov (2017–2021)

 In March 2017, Boyko Borisov was re-elected as Prime Minister of Bulgaria for the second time.
 Borisov had resigned and called early elections after his conservative GERB party lost the presidential elections the previous year.
 He formed a coalition government with nationalist VMRO-BND and National Front for Salvation of Bulgaria.
 The Socialist Party and the Turkish DPS party formed the opposition.

 In April 2021, Borisov's party won the parliamentary election.
 It was again the largest party of the parliament, but it did not get the absolute majority, indicating difficult coalition talks.
 Bulgarian President Rumen Radev, a vocal critic and rival of prime minister Borisov, announced that he will run for a second five-year term of office in presidential elections in autumn 2021.

 Borisov's last cabinet saw a dramatic decrease in freedom of the press, and a number of corruption revelations that triggered yet another wave of mass protests in 2020.
 GERB came out first in the regular April 2021 election, but with its weakest result so far.

 Stefan Yanev as Interim Prime Minister (2021)

-All other parties refused to form a government, and after a brief deadlock, another elections were called for July 2021, with Stefan Yanev serving as an interim Prime Minister of a caretaker cabinet until then.
+All other parties refused to form a government, and after a brief deadlock, another election was called for July 2021, with Stefan Yanev serving as an interim Prime Minister of a caretaker cabinet until then.

-In July 2021 snap election, anti-elite party called There Is Such a People (ITN) finished first with 24.08 percent and former prime minister Boyko Borisov's GERB-led coalition was the second with 23.51 percent of the vote.
+In the July 2021 snap election, the anti-elite party called There Is Such a People (ITN) finished first with 24.08 percent of the vote, and former prime minister Boyko Borisov's GERB-led coalition was finished second, with 23.51 percent of the vote.

-In November 2021, President Rumen Radev was easily re-elected in the presidential election with a very low turnout of 34 per cent.
+In November 2021, President Rumen Radev was re-elected in the presidential election with a very low turnout of 34 per cent.